 Taking the First Step: Back to College for a Psychology Degree

-A bachelor’s in psychology or an advanced degree in this field can open the doors to a wide array of career opportunities depending on your interests.
-You can choose to pursue a specific degree in an area like forensic psychology, or choose to specialize later on in a field such as clinical psychology, or sports psychology.
+A bachelor’s in psychology or an advanced degree in this field can open the doors to a wide array of career opportunities that match your interests.
+You can choose to pursue a specific degree in an area such as forensic psychology or choose to specialize later on in a field such as clinical psychology or sports psychology.

 Why Choose to Study Psychology?

-As a psychology student, you’re preparing to enter a field that’s in high demand.
-According to BLS, the employment of psychologists is projected to grow 14 percent between 2016 and 2026.
-Psychologists in 2016 earned a median wage of $75,230, which means your future earning potential is looking pretty good, too.
-However, it’s important to realize that a degree in psychology is applicable across many industries, opening doors far beyond the more traditionally associated career of psychologist.
+As a psychology student, you’re preparing to enter a field with strong demand.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of psychologists is projected to grow 3% between 2019 and 2029, which translates to an estimated 5,700 jobs.
+Psychologists in 2020 earned a median annual wage of $82,180, which means your future earning potential is looking strong, too.
+However, it’s important to note that a degree in psychology is applicable across many different industries, opening doors far beyond the traditional psychologist career path.

-Beyond the employment outlook and financial opportunities, there are a number of other great reasons for going back to college for psychology.
+Beyond the employment outlook and financial opportunities, there are a number of other great reasons for going to school for psychology.
 If you identify with any of the below statements, a psychology degree may be the right program for you.

 - You love a challenge.
-Applying your degree in psychology, you will be working with people to solve complex problems, manage emotional issues, and help provide solutions and support.
-If you choose to go the academic route and pursue higher education as a researcher in this field, you’ll constantly be challenged as well.
+By applying your degree in psychology, you will be working with people to solve complex problems, manage emotional issues, and help provide solutions and support.
+If you choose the academic route and pursue higher education as a researcher in this field, you’ll constantly be challenged as well.

 - You want to help people.
-Whether you work towards becoming a forensic psychologist working in criminal justice, use your advanced education to conduct research in the field of psychology, or apply your degree to your work in a different industry, such as human resources or marketing, you will be helping and supporting your clients, colleagues, and the general public.
+Whether you wish to become a forensic psychologist working in criminal justice, want to use your advanced education to conduct research in the field, or apply your degree to your work in a different industry such as human resources or marketing — you will be helping and supporting your clients, colleagues, and the general public.

 - You’re interested in how the brain works and why we do what we do.
 When you earn a degree in psychology, you’re learning about human behavior.
 This knowledge can be applied in an infinite array of settings and jobs.